Reflections in Recovery

 I also found that, in exercising the will to lose for the sake of the other person, if I don’t take care there is the risk of being tempted to pride by virtue of my virtue: I am still “better” than the other person, I am just not letting her see it, and this very “humility” shows how “superior” (in this case morally) I am.
 That of course is a disguised form of pride, which, as C.S.
 Lewis reminds us, is essentially competitive.

 That’s why I need to always act out of love rather than out of a desire to be good or virtuous, for apart from other-directed love such a desire can easily become self-serving.
 That’s also why in any good that I do I need to give the credit to God as the Higher Power who does it in me.
 Make me a channel, says St. Francis.
 No more.
 And no less.

-[Image: Two Vermont Yankees who couldn't be more different from each other — except that they both drank.]
+[Image: Dr. Bob and Bill W., two Vermont Yankees who couldn't be more different from each other — except that they both drank.]

 For other posts, please click on Reflections.